Airavata: Introducing Hindi Instruction-tuned LLM: Human Evaluation

 We sample a set of 50 prompts\fturl{https://huggingface.co/datasets/ai4bharat/human-eval} covering various intents and domains (more details about the benchmark will be made available soon) and generate the responses from all three models.
 The prompt-response pairs were shuffled randomly and anonymized, ensuring no indication of the generating model, before being presented to the annotators for evaluation.
 Annotators were instructed to assess responses strictly adhering to the aforementioned rubrics.
 We report the various results in \Cref{fig:avg_satisfaction,fig:metrics_vs_model,fig:abilities_comparison}.

 Our observations suggest that while Airavata still trails significantly behind GPT-4 in terms of its ability to follow instructions and the quality of its content, it performs relatively better when generating natural-sounding Hindi content compared to both GPT-4 and ChatGPT.
 Notably, Airavata outperforms the BactrianX-llama-7B model by a significant margin.
 This difference in performance can be attributed to a lack of vocabulary expansion in BactrainX-llama-7B to accommodate additional Hindi tokens and its lack of continual pre-training in Hindi.
 Furthermore, BactrainX-llama-7B may be trained on a lower-quality dataset for instruction tuning that was completely generated using ChatGPT.
 The OpenHathi model and Airavata, however, have addressed these shortcomings and show substantial improvements over the BactrainX-llama-7B model.
-We will explore these performance trends across various capabilities in more detail below.
+We discuss these performance trends across various capabilities in more detail below.

 The findings indicate that amongst all abilities, Airavata particularly excels in providing factual opinions and explanations, as demonstrated by the earlier examples.
-However, the model struggles with tasks demanding creative language usage, likely because our SFT data lacks components emphasizing creativity.
-When comparing GPT-4 and ChatGPT (GPT-3.5) performance, GPT-4 generally surpasses its counterpart in knowledge-intensive or creativity-demanding tasks.
-Nevertheless, it's noteworthy that ChatGPT either outperforms or competes well in tasks emphasizing language generation, such as long-form content creation, offering factual opinions, and ensuring content accessibility.
+However, the model struggles with tasks demanding creative language usage, as our SFT data lacks components emphasizing creativity.
+When comparing GPT-4 and ChatGPT (GPT-3.5) performance, GPT-4 generally surpasses the latter in knowledge-intensive or creativity-demanding tasks.
+Nevertheless, it's noteworthy that ChatGPT either outperforms or is comparable in tasks emphasizing language generation, such as long-form content creation, offering factual opinions, and ensuring content accessibility.

 We acknowledge that our current human evaluation is not robust and thorough due to the limited number of prompts in our set and each prompt and response pair being evaluated by only one annotator.
 However, our evaluation still offers valuable preliminary insights that will inform our efforts to improve the model.
 Expanding the instruction dataset to include content covering a diverse range of abilities can help improve the model's capabilities.
 At the same time, it is important to acknowledge that a significant portion of knowledge stems from English, which possesses the most extensive knowledge repository.
 Therefore, achieving better cross-lingual alignment between Hindi and English representations is essential for accurately answering factual questions and minimizing erroneous responses.